 If you make a balance transfer many credit cards will charge a fee for the transfer.
 This is usually a percentage of the total amount transferred.

-Some credit cards do also charge a credit card annual fee for using the card, but most do not.
+A small number of credit cards do also charge a credit card annual fee, or a monthly fee, for using the card, but most do not.